-With adidas Solar BOOST, you will enjoy the same Ultracushioned Boost midsole (which is optimized for a responsive ride) as the UltraBOOST but at a much lower price.
-This running shoe is a go-to shoe designed for long distances with breathable upper materials that (according to some experienced runners) give more stability than the softer knit upper of the UltraBOOST.
+With Adidas Solar BOOST, you will enjoy the same Ultracushioned Boost midsole, optimized for a responsive ride as the UltraBOOST but at a much lower price.
+This running shoe is a go-to shoe designed for long distances with breathable upper materials that, according to our runners, give more stability than the softer knit upper of the UltraBOOST.

-adidas Running Solar BOOST has a grippy, lightweight, and flexible STRETCHWEB Continental rubber outsole which adapts to the ground for a boost in stability.
-The Continental traction compound sole of the Solar BOOST uniquely extends to the back portion of the shoe for an added stability at heel strike.
+Adidas Running Solar BOOST has a grippy, lightweight, and flexible STRETCHWEB Continental rubber outsole, which adapts to the ground to boost stability.
+The Continental traction compound sole of the Solar BOOST uniquely extends to the back portion of the shoe for added stability at heel strike.

-Speaking of Continental, this German automotive manufacturing company with over 140 years of tire technology has started supplying adidas with traction compound soles in 2007.
-And the Solar BOOST is one of more than 80 shoes of adidas with Continental traction compound soles.
-This Continental technology for runners has rising expectations due to its progressively expanding coverage, a promise of up to 30% more grip experience, and Guinness World Records attempt by professional athletes.
+Speaking of Continental, this German automotive manufacturing company, with over 140 years of tire technology, has supplied Adidas with traction compound soles in 2007.
+And the Solar BOOST is one of over 80 shoes of Adidas with Continental traction compound soles.
+This Continental technology for runners has rising expectations because of its progressively expanding coverage, a promise of up to 30% more grip experience, and Guinness World Records attempt by professional athletes.

-Like tires are to cars and shoes are to runners, expect this grippy Continental rubber outsole to also perform well on various weather conditions as you run out there and back.
+Like tires are for cars and shoes are for people, expect this grippy Continental rubber outsole to perform well on any weather as you run out there and back.

 - Weight: 12 oz

 - Differential: 10 mm

 - Breathable, braided mesh upper with synthetic overlays

 - Breathable fabric lining that offers a great in-shoe feel